Jack Emmer: Coaching career

 In 1970, Emmer received his first head coaching position at Cortland State.
 During his three-year tenure there, he posted a 32–6 record and led the Red Dragons to an appearance in the recently established NCAA tournament in 1972.

 In 1973, Emmer took over as head coach at Washington and Lee.
 He led the Generals to six-straight NCAA tournament appearances between 1973 and 1978.
 In 1973, Washington and Lee finished the regular season with a perfect 14-win mark.
 The Generals defeated Navy in overtime, 13–12, to advance to the semifinals, where they were beaten, 18–5, by Maryland.
 The Generals again finished 1974 undefeated with a 15–0 record, and received a bid to the NCAA tournament.
 In the first round, they beat Navy, 11–9, before being eliminated in the quarterfinals by Johns Hopkins, 11–10.
 In the 1975 NCAA tournament, Washington and Lee beat Hopkins, 11–7, at Homewood Field to end the Blue Jays' 27-game home winning streak.
 The Generals then fell to Maryland, 15–5, in the semifinals.
 In total, Emmer led Washington and Lee to ten NCAA tournaments.

 In 1984, he moved to the United States Military Academy to take over the Army lacrosse team.
 At West Point, he led the Black Knights to eight NCAA tournament appearances, which set a school record for a head coach.
 He also became one of the only two head coaches to lead three different teams to the NCAA semifinals.
 Under Emmer, Army won ten outright or shared Patriot League conference championships, including five straight from 1991 to 1995, over which period the Black Knights posted a perfect 25–0 conference record.
 In all, Emmer recorded a 70–12 Patriot League mark.
 Emmer was named the Patriot League Coach of the Year in 1992 and 1998.
 In 2002, he coached an all-star collegiate United States national team to the gold medal in the World Lacrosse Championship in Perth, Australia.
 In 2003, Emmer broke the NCAA record for wins by a coach, and received the Howdy Myers Man of the Year Award.
 Emmer retired from coaching after the 2005 season in order to spend more time with his family in Skaneateles, New York.

 Emmer was inducted into the National Lacrosse Hall of Fame in 2005.
 He has also been inducted into the Charlottesville, Hudson Valley, and Long Island Metro Area US Lacrosse chapters Halls of Fame.

 Personal life

 Emmer and his wife, Joan, have two children, a son and daughter.
-His son, Patrick, plays as a midfielder at Bryant University under head coach Mike Pressler, who played for Emmer at Washington & Lee.
+His son, Patrick played midfielder at Bryant University under head coach Mike Pressler, who played for Emmer at Washington & Lee.